alexnathanson/solar-protocol/utilities/portforwarding-test/README.md

 While there are work arounds if your ISP or hardware doesn't allow for port forwarding, we generally want avoid complex routing or tunneling to minimize the amount of hardware not running directly off of solar power.

+This test is for residential and small scale commercial networks.
+It requires that you log in to your networking hardware to make the necessary changes.
+If you are on a large commerical network, you will likely need to consult with your IT department.

 ## 1) Set static IP and enable port forwarding on your router

 Every router is different, which makes providing instructions difficult.
 These settings are found on your router's interface.
 To access your router's interface you will either need to enter a URL or IP address in a browser.
 This information might be found a sticker on the router, documentation/manuals you received when your internet was installed, or you may need to contact your ISP to find out.
 Once you have logged in to the router's control panel follow the steps below.